Top Attractions in Rome, Italy

 The Via di Fori Imperiali begins at Piazza Venezia and leads past the Roman Forum to the Colosseum.

-In 2009, during excavations in the middle of the square for the construction of the Rome C Metro Line (station Venezia), the remains of the emperor Hadrian’s Athenaeum were unearthed.
+In 2009, during excavations in the middle of the square to construct the Rome C Metro Line (station Venezia), the remains of Emperor Hadrian’s Athenaeum were unearthed.

 The magnificent landmark is a must-visit, no doubt.